Pyrofoux/Drowsy/README.md

 # Conclusion

-## Making the final game
+## Putting together the final game

-The [final game](https://pyrofoux.github.io/Drowsy/) was made by compiling together a selection of rooms generated by several cellular automata, whose rules were designed after 1 hour of training by the DN/AGA coupling.
+The [final game](https://pyrofoux.github.io/Drowsy/) was assembled by compiling together a selection of rooms generated by several cellular automata, whose rules were designed after 1 hour of training by the DN/AGA coupling.
 The player's avatar was generated by a GAN, after 2 hours of training.
 We then manually added doors to go from one room to another, as well as an introduction and conclusion text.

 ## Studying the DN/AGA coupling